 A man in London tries to help a counter-espionage Agent.
 But when the Agent is killed, and the man stands accused, he must go on the run to save himself and stop a spy ring which is trying to steal top secret information.

-Charlotte 'Charlie' Newton is bored with her quiet life at home with her parents and her younger sister.
-She wishes something exciting would happen and knows exactly what they need: a visit from her sophisticated and much traveled uncle Charlie Oakley, her mother's younger brother.
-Imagine her delight when, out of the blue, they receive a telegram from uncle Charlie announcing that he is coming to visit them for awhile.
-Charlie Oakley creates quite a stir and charms the ladies club as well as the bank president where his brother-in-law works.
+Charlotte "Charlie" Newton is bored with her quiet life at home with her parents and her younger sister.
+She wishes something exciting would happen and knows exactly what they need: a visit from her sophisticated and much travelled Uncle Charlie Oakley, her mother's younger brother.
+Imagine her delight when, out of the blue, they receive a telegram from Uncle Charlie announcing that he is coming to visit them for awhile.
+Charlie Oakley creates quite a stir and charms the ladies' club, as well as the bank President where his brother-in-law works.
 Young Charlie begins to notice some odd behavior on his part, such as cutting out a story in the local paper about a man who marries and then murders rich widows.
-When two strangers appear asking questions about him, she begins to imagine the worse about her dearly beloved uncle Charlie.Written by
+When two strangers appear asking questions about him, she begins to imagine the worst about her dearly beloved Uncle Charlie.Written by

 See more »

 12 of 13 people found this review helpful.